-As Deaths Surge, Mayor Asks Homeowners to Support Changes to Their Streets
+As Deaths Surge, Mayor Asks Homeowners to Support Bike Lanes on Their Streets

 Denver Mayor Michael Hancock announced on Wednesday that he will lower speed limits and make street safety upgrades happen faster in several parts of the Mile High City — and called on opponents of bike lanes and other life-saving infrastructure to stand down as the city finally confronts its rise in road fatalities and its destructive, car-based “culture.”